Registration

 Sam Houston State University offers advisement throughout the year at the Student Advising Center (SAM Center).

-Students are placed under a degree and major based on the selection at the time of application to SHSU.
-A student has the option of meeting the academic requirements for any degree as outlined in the catalog at the time of admission.
-In addition, a later catalog may be selected provided the requirements are met no later than six years from the effective date of that catalog.
-The student is responsible for knowledge of the detailed requirements of the degree program, including any special requirements of the major and/or minor department.
+Students select a degree and major at the time of application to SHSU and are assigned a catalog year based on their term of acceptance.
+Students must meet the academic requirements of their selected degree for the assigned catalog year.
+In addition, a later catalog may be selected, provided the requirements are met no later than six years from the effective date of that catalog.
+The student is responsible for knowledge of the degree program's requirements, including any special requirements of the major and/or minor department.
 Students must speak to their advisor in order to make a change to their major.
 Academic department approval is required for all change of majors.

-Mandatory advisement is required for some students prior to registering for courses.
-See the SAM Center to determine if advisement is required.
+Some students must receive mandatory advisement prior to registering for courses.
+Check with the SAM Center to determine if advisement is required.

 Core Mathematics Enrollment

-Current research on best practices in higher education indicates that students perform better at challenging subjects when they are immersed in the learning of the material with minimal interruption.
-To ensure students are more successful in the general education mathematics courses, and remain on track to graduate in four years, SHSU encourages students to complete their mathematics requirement in Component Area II of the Core Curriculum within their first two semesters.
+Best practices in higher education indicate that students perform better at challenging subjects when they are immersed in learning the material with minimal interruption.
+To ensure students are more successful in the general education mathematics courses and remain on track to graduate in four years, SHSU encourages students to complete their mathematics requirements in Component Area II of the Core Curriculum within their first two semesters.

 TSI Request Form and Exemptions